-A Short Manual for the MATLAB Upen2DTool package
+A Short Manual for the Upen2DTool Software

 V. Bortolotti^a, R.J.S.
-Brown, P. Fantazzini^b, G. Landi^c, F. Zama^c version 1.2 - October 2023
+Brown, P. Fantazzini^b, G. Landi^c, F. Zama^c

-^a Department of Civil, Chemical, Environmental, and Materials Engineering, University of Bologna ^bDepartment of Physics and Astronomy, University of Bologna, Italy ^dDepartment of Mathematics, University of Bologna
+^aDepartment of Civil, Chemical, Environmental, and Materials Engineering, University of Bologna version 1.2 - October 2023

+^bDepartment of Physics and Astronomy, University of Bologna, Italy

+^dDepartment of Mathematics, University of Bologna

-This 2-dimensional (2D) inversion program developed at the University of Bologna (Bologna, Italy), named Upen2DTool, processes 2D ASCII Nuclear Magnetic Relaxation (NMR) data to produce distributions in the two NMR dimensions (specifically longitudinal T_1 and transverse T_2 relaxation times).
+This 2-dimensional (2D) inversion program developed at the University of Bologna (Bologna, Italy), named Upen2DTool, processes 2D ASCII Nuclear Magnetic Relaxation (NMR) data to produce distributions in the two NMR dimensions (specifically longitudinal T1 and transverse T2 relaxation times).
 Upen2DTool implements the Upen2D algorithm, an 2D extension of the Uniform PENalty principle, to compute locally adapted regularization parameters and approximate solutions by solving a sequence of regularized least squares problems.
-The software is written in Matlab® script language and it comes also with a version compiled for Windows.
+The software is written in Matlab® script language and it comes with a version compiled for Windows.
 After a brief introduction of the theory, we present the algorithm used in the program.
 Then we describe the user interface and how to use the program.
 Finally, some examples of computation of the accompanied data are presented.